… but the recent introduction of two cannabis reform bills gives the U.S. something to talk about.

 Three weeks after the STATES Act was announced, U.S. Senator Chuck Schumer (D-NY) announced the Marijuana Freedom and Opportunity Act.

-Above all, passage of the MFOA would provide advocates something they’ve been salivating over the mere thought of since 1971: rescheduling “marihana” to a less-restrictive place in the CSA’s inherently flawed controlled substances schedule.
+Above all, the passage of the MFOA would provide advocates something they’ve been salivating over the mere thought of since 1971: rescheduling “marihana” to a less-restrictive place in the CSA’s inherently flawed controlled substances schedule.

 The act contains a number of other provisions, some progressive and some conservative.
 These include creating a Marijuana Opportunity Trust Fund, authorizing $500 million for public health research related to cannabis, and additional funding for safety and enforcement programs.